inkVerb/yeo/README.md

 sudo ln -sfn /opt/yeo.sh /usr/local/bin/yeo
 ```

-Now, run `sudo yeo` where you would normally run `yay`, including with the `--noconfirm` option if you like
+Now, you have the option to run `sudo yeo` where you would normally run `yay`, including with `--noconfirm` or such `yay` options if you like